elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

   // Optional.
 Enables filesystem corruption checks scan.
   // If omitted then fs check is disabled.
+  // Currently it is only available for:
+  // - EBS volumes
+  // - EC2 instances
   "fs_check": false,

   // Options related to scanning.